aeiklorvy/openapi_type_picker/README.md

 - `exclude`: schemas that do not need to be generated;
 - `struct_derives`: defines a list of `#[derive(...)]` when generating the structure, by default `["Debug", "Clone", "Deserialize"]`;
 - `enum_derives`: defines a list of `#[derive(...)]` when generating an enumeration, by default `["Debug", "Clone", "Copy", "PartialEq", "Eq", "PartialOrd", "Ord", "Deserialize"]`.
+- `auto_include_dependencies`: if `true`, automatically adds schemas to the filter if the fields of another schema refer to it.
+Default is `false`.
+See the next chapter for details.

 For examples, the petstore demo scheme is used from the very beginning: https://learn.openapis.org/examples/v3.0/petstore.html.